AaronszXia/gh-pages-lab/_posts/2019-03-08-Creating-and-Hosting-a-Personal-Site-on-GitHub.md

+---
+layout: post
+title: "Creating and Hosting a Personal Site on GitHub"
+date: 2019-03-08
+---

 # Creating and Hosting a Personal Site on GitHub

 A step-by-step beginner's guide to creating a personal website and blog using Jekyll and hosting it for free using GitHub Pages.